-London Security plc is a leader in Europe's fire security industry.
+London Security plc

+is a leader in Europe's fire security industry.

-Each year we provide fire protection for over 218,000 customers through our local presence in the United Kingdom, Belgium, the Netherlands, Austria and Luxembourg.
+Each year we provide fire protection for over 222,000 customers through our local presence in the United Kingdom, Belgium, the Netherlands, Austria, France, Germany and Luxembourg.

-Our services and products are commercialised through the well and long established brands of Nu-Swift, Ansul, Total, Premier and Master.
-The unique styling of our products makes them immediately recognisable to both the industry and customers alike.
+Our services and products are commercialised through long-established brands.

+Nu-Swift, Ansul, Total, Premier and Master: the unique styling of our products makes them immediately recognisable to both the industry and customers alike.

-We aim to achieve the highest levels of service and product quality through continuing training of our employees to the most stringent servicing standards and the development of the highest performance rated fire products.
+We aim to achieve the highest levels of service and product quality.

+Our employees are trained to the most stringent servicing standards and we develop the highest performance-rated fire products.
 These activities are performed whilst considering the preservation of the environment.

-From the largest blue chip companies to governments and private individuals, our customers know that our name stands for integrity of service by the best trained and qualified individuals with quality products that have achieved the highest performance ratings.
+Our customers know that our name stands for integrity.

+We offer the best trained and qualified individuals with quality products that have achieved the highest performance ratings, whether they are the largest blue chip companies, governments or private individuals.
-In this report:

-- 01 European group brands

 - 01 Financial highlights

+- 01 Our European group brands

 - 02 Chairman's statement

 - 03 Financial review

 - 06 Strategic report

 - 07 Directors and Company advisers

 - 08 Report of the Directors

 - 11 Directors' remuneration report

 - 12 Independent auditor's report

-- 13 Consolidated income statement
+- 14 Consolidated income statement

-- 13 Consolidated statement of comprehensive income
+- 14 Consolidated statement of comprehensive income

-- 4 Consolidated statement

-- of changes in equity 15 Consolidated statement
+- 15 Consolidated statement of changes in equity

-- of financial position 16 Consolidated statement
+- 16 Consolidated statement of financial position

-- of cash flow 17 Notes to the financial stat
+- 17 Consolidated statement of cash flow

+- 18 Notes to the financial statements

-- 17 Notes to the financial statements41 Parent Company balance sheet
+- 43 Parent Company balance sheet

-- 42 Statement of changes in equity
+- 44 Statement of changes in equity

-- 43 Notes to the Parent Company
+- 45 Notes to the Parent Company financial statements

-- financial statements

 - 49 Notice of Annual General Meeting

 - 52 Group companies